ats-tandjoeng7/School_District_Analysis/README.md

 ### Deliverable 5 Summary
 Since we noticed two conflicting versions of deliverables, I printed reading and math scores in addition to the requested school budget by school type altogether.
 To assure our results, I also used `loc` along with conditional statements to reconfirm that our data and calculation were solid.
 Now I feel comfortable providing whatever data immediately that the chief data scientist for a city school district may further inquire.

 - Average test scores and school funding per school type are shown in **Table 1**.
+Overall test scores were slightly higher for Charter schools in general even though they received lower funding.
 - Average test scores and school funding by grade level are displayed in **Table 2** for comparison purposes.
+Math scores were in decreasing trends as grades moved from lower to higher.
-- To align with the best practice approach, school budget is rounded to the nearest whole cent in both tables by applying extra `map()` formatting.
+- To align with the best practice approach, school budget was rounded to the nearest whole cent in both tables by applying extra `map()` formatting.

 <b>Table 1.
 Average Test Scores and Funding by School Type</b>